forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns a set of common elements in two sets.
+Write a function that returns a set of all elements present in only one set.

-Prototype: def common_elements(set_1, set_2):
+Prototype: def only_diff_elements(set_1, set_2):

 You are not allowed to import any module